ssabug/fxseq/DOCUMENTATION.md

 You can define sequences of patterns to be played.

-Each step combobox represent a pattern to be selected on all sequencers.
+Each step combobox represents a pattern to be selected on all sequencers.

 You can switch between sequences using the left combobox.